Industrial Technology and Management

 Applicants must hold a four-year bachelor’s degree from an accredited institution.
 Students with a GPA of 3.0/4.0 can be admitted unconditionally.
 Students with a GPA of 2.5/4.0 can be admitted contingent upon their earning a GPA of 3.3 or better in the first three courses taken at the university.
 The GRE is not required for applicants who have completed a degree at a U.S. institution.

 Applicants who have completed an undergraduate degree outside the U.S. must complete the GRE and submit scores with the admission application.
-Minimum required GRE scores are 2.5 for analytical writing and a combined score of 292 for the verbal and quantitative portions of the exam taken August 2011 and after.
+Minimum required GRE scores are 2.5 for analytical writing and a combined score of 292 for the verbal and quantitative portions of the exam.
 Applicants from countries where English is not the primary language also must complete the TOEFL with a minimum score of 70 on the internet-based test (equivalent to 523 PBT) with no individual section scored below 15.
 IELTS scores are also accepted, with a minimum score of 5.5.
 Students with a TOEFL score between 70 and 89 or an IELTS score between 5.5 and 6.0 will be required to complete an English assessment test upon arrival at the university to identify need and placement in a remedial English course during the first term of study.

 All applicants must submit a completed application form, the application fee, official transcripts (or certified copies) for all academic work at the college level, and a professional statement.
 International students must also submit financial support documentation verifying sufficient funds to cover degree studies and living expenses.